Tsunami-S/Born2beRoot/README.md

 * Oracle VM VirtualBox7.0
 * Debian 12.8.0

-The files in this repository are a collection of studies for Born2beRoot and were created to practice Markdown notation.
+The files in this repository are a collection of studies for Born2beRoot and were created to practice Markdown notation in japanese.